 Upon arriving at the Fortnightly tax table webpage, you'll find a well-organized layout that presents tax rates and thresholds applicable to various income ranges for the current financial year.
 Here's how to effectively use the page to ensure accurate tax withholdings:

-Choosing the Relevant Financial Year: The tax rates can change annually, so it's important to select the appropriate financial year for which you're calculating tax withholdings.
+Choosing the relevant financial year: The tax rates can change annually, so it's important to select the appropriate financial year for which you're calculating tax withholdings.
 This guarantees that you're working with the most current and accurate information available.

-Locating the Tax Rates: The webpage displays a comprehensive table featuring different income brackets alongside their corresponding tax rates.
+Locating the tax rates: The webpage displays a comprehensive table featuring different income brackets alongside their corresponding tax rates.
 These rates cater to different categories of taxpayers, including residents, non-residents, and working holidaymakers.
 These tax rates serve as the foundational reference points for calculating accurate tax withholdings.

-Applying the Tax Rates: Based on an employee's earnings during a specific fortnight, identify the corresponding income bracket within the table.
+Applying the tax rates: Based on an employee's earnings during a specific fortnight, identify the corresponding income bracket within the table.
 Once you've found the applicable income range, use the associated tax rate to calculate the precise amount of tax that should be withheld from the employee's paycheck.

-Considering Individual Circumstances: While the Fortnightly tax table provides general guidance, it's important to note that individual circumstances can vary.
+Considering individual circumstances: While the Fortnightly tax table provides general guidance, it's important to note that individual circumstances can vary.
 Depending on an employee's specific situation, such as applicable deductions, offsets, and allowances, you may need to adjust the calculated tax amount accordingly.

 What information do I need to use the fortnightly tax table effectively?